-We note that the Poisson distribution is defined over all non-negative integers.
-Hence, the distribution has infinite support.
-In practice, we halt the calculation of $H(X)$ when $\Pr(X = x) < 10^{-7}$ as the contribution of events beyond this point to the entropy is infinitesimally small.
+\fi Note that the Poisson distribution is defined over all non-negative integers, hence the distribution has infinite support.
+We choose to halt the calculation of $H(X)$ when $\Pr(X = x) < 10^{-7}$ as the contribution of events beyond this point to the entropy is infinitesimal.

 Conversely, the sum of $n$ identical independent uniform random variables $X_i \sim \mathcal{U} \lp{0,N-1}$ is not immediately obvious.
-Caiado~and Rathie~\cite{caiado2007polynomial} derived several expressions for the mass function of the sum of $n$ uniform random variables, one of which we use in our analysis defined as:
+Caiado~and Rathie~\cite{caiado2007polynomial} derived several equivalent expressions for the mass function of the sum of $n$ uniform random variables, one of which we use in our analysis and is defined as: